The Fundamentals of Screenwriting Masterclass

-Students will learn how to build outward from a carefully crafted central premise, how to choose the right genre and themes, create a cast of characters that suit your story, proper structure, scene construction, dialogue, effective editing strategies and even the value in "pitching" your screenplay.
+Students will learn how to build outward from a carefully crafted central premise, how to choose the right genre and themes to develop their story, how to create a cast of characters that suit their story, proper structure, scene construction, dialogue, effective editing strategies and even the value in "pitching" a screenplay concept.

 If you’ve always wanted to learn, or if you’re already writing, but want to elevate your skills, this course is for you!

 Jordan Christopher Morris

 Jordan is an award-winning producer and director of films like Nintendo Quest and Multiple Festival Best Documentary winner, Missing Mom.
 He has also worked on numerous films as an actor, production designer, art director and screenwriter.

 Since 2013, Jordan has been creating and hosting popular seminars and workshops on the nebulous art and science of writing screenplays.

 His experience, disarming personality, and often entertaining teaching style has made him a popular instructor for all personalities and experience levels.
 If you have any questions, don’t hesitate to contact him immediately: